 The codeword length N, which is also the input vector length.

-Either the message length, which is also the input vector length, a polynomial string, or a binary vector that represents the generator polynomial for the code.
+Either the message length, which is also the input vector length, a polynomial character vector, or a binary vector that represents the generator polynomial for the code.

 |Port||Supported Data Types|